bitnami/charts/bitnami/seaweedfs/README.md

 ## Upgrading

+### To 2.0.0

+This major version adds support for using PostgreSQL as an alternative for MariaDB to comply with Filer database requirements.
+No breaking changes are expected when upgrading to this version if MariaDB is used.

 ### To 1.0.0

 This major release bumps the MariaDB version to 11.4.
 Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-11-3-to-mariadb-11-4/) for upgrading from MariaDB 11.3 to 11.4.
 No major issues are expected during the upgrade.